-In 2015, Raby’s TBM team implemented Apptio Cost Transparency, a cost analytics application that combines IT management data with actuals from the corporate general ledger.
+In 2015, Raby’s TBM team implemented Apptio to combine IT management data with actuals from the corporate general ledger.
 This has enabled the IT team to assign a dollar value to nine major service categories specific to IT: clinical process automation, technology access, business systems, enterprise infrastructure, business intelligence, security, customer services, revenue cycle systems, and workplace support.

-That information is now driven into Apptio IT Planning, creating rolling forecasts that will be shared with the managers who need to see and help adjust it.
+That information is now used to create rolling forecasts that will be shared with the managers who need to see and help adjust it.

-“Now, instead of sending our managers Excel reports, they’re seeing their results in Apptio IT Planning, by department.
+“Now, instead of sending our managers Excel reports, they’re seeing their results in Apptio, by department.
 They are able to help us with the forecasting, which is something they are excited about because they have the opportunity to impact their budgets and still help us reach our targets.”

-Conversely, budget information is being sent back to Apptio Cost Transparency to help manage technology fees and allocations within the IT group.
-“The value of Apptio IT Planning is realized even further as we work with the TBM team to improve our cost pool classifications.
+Conversely, budget information is being used to help manage technology fees and allocations within the IT group.
+“The value of Apptio is realized even further as we work with the TBM team to improve our cost pool classifications.
 Each month we realize value when we are better able to classify costs and get them in the appropriate departments.”

 “What I really like about Apptio is the ability to compare budgets and forecasts.
 If we want to compare an increase between the prior year’s budget and this year’s budget, we can easily do it.
 If we want to contrast the new fiscal year budget and the way the current year is trending, we can do that as well, and we can explain those differences.”

 Importantly, Rendon now has the business-friendly views managers need in order to evaluate trends in infrastructure, software, and service spend.
-With contract, asset, and staffing data attributed to service categories in Apptio IT Planning, the team is in a much better position to understand TCO and influence strategic decisionmaking that impacts the organization’s ability to drive innovation.
+With contract, asset, and staffing data attributed to service categories in Apptio, the team is in a much better position to understand TCO and influence strategic decisionmaking that impacts the organization’s ability to drive innovation.

 “I’m excited about coming back in January and February because planning should be an easier process.
 It should take less time because we already have the data at our fingertips and it will be easier for us to see what’s in the budget and what’s driving increases.
 And now we will be adjusting our forecasts and budgets on an ongoing basis right up to the next planning cycle.”